The spatial evolution of economic activities and the emergence of cities: Introduction

-To account for these various spatial patterns within a framework of spatial general equilibrium model, we consider a continuous two-dimensional space (locations are identified by their longitude and latitude).
-The decisions on consumption and production are taken in continuous time, and local labour productivity is affected by spatial spillovers \citep{allen2014trade}.
-Locations are also characterized by the presence of specific exogenous and endogenous amenities, where the latter depend on the local density of workers and income \citep{gabaix1999zipf}.
-In their choices, workers are myopic on the future but not on the location of other workers and on the presence spatial spillovers.
-In particular, they move across locations by maximizing their (instantaneous) utility in presence of movement costs and an idiosyncratic random component.
-At aggregate level, in each point in time the spatial allocation represents a (short-run) Cournot-Nash equilibrium.
-The sequence of these equilibria, in the mean-field limit as the number of workers becomes infinite, can be expressed by a \textit{partial differential equation} (PDE).
-The latter belongs to the class of \textit{Aggregation-Diffusion Equations}, which over the past 20 years have stimulated many mathematical works and been employed in several biological applications (see \citealp{carrillo2019aggregation} for a review).
-In the sequence of short-run equilibria social utility, as defined by the sum of individual utilities, is non-decreasing.
-The long-run equilibrium (if it exists) displays spatial agglomerations if the aggregative forces dominate diffusion, while the expected utility of (representative) workers are equalized over space and, therefore, the spatial allocation is efficient.
+To account for these different spatial patterns within a spatial general equilibrium model, we develop a continuous two-dimensional space model (locations are identified by their longitude and latitude), in line with the urban economics literature (see, for example, \citealp{Fujita1989}).
+Local labour productivity is influenced by spatial spillovers, in particular by the \textit{local} density of labour.
+Locations are also characterised by the presence of exogenous and endogenous amenities, the latter depending on the \textit{local} density of workers and income \citep{GABAIX20042341,redding2024quantitative}.
+In their decisions, workers are myopic with respect to the future, but not with respect to the current location of other workers and the existence of spatial spillovers.
+In particular, they move across locations by maximising their instantaneous utility in the presence of movement costs and an idiosyncratic random component.
+We show that the sequence of these short-run workers allocations, in the \textit{Mean-Field} limit as the number of workers becomes infinite, can be expressed by a \textit{partial differential equation} (PDE) belonging to the class of \textit{Aggregation-Diffusion Equations}.
+The stationary spatial equilibrium (if it exists) shows spatial agglomerations when aggregative forces sufficiently dominate diffusion.
+In the sequence of short-run worker allocations, social utility, as defined by the sum of individual utilities, is non-decreasing and hence spatial allocation is efficient in the stationary equilibrium distribution.
+We conduct numerical experiments to investigate the properties of the model.
+In particular: i) the non-linear out-of-equilibrium dynamics; ii) the emergence of a single megacity versus the existence of several different cities \citep{GABAIX20042341}; iii) the importance of initial conditions, i.e. \textit{history}, and large shocks, i.e. \textit{path dependence}, for the stationary equilibrium distribution \citep{allen2020persistence}; and finally, iv) the phenomenon of \textit{metastability} i.e. \textit{persistence}, which implies long periods of apparent stability in the spatial distribution followed by a sharp transition to a new (meta)stable equilibrium \citep{allen2020persistence}.